 - Steam line isolation.
-This isolation ensures that a steam break accident downstream of the valves is isolated, and if upstream (in containment) only one steam generator is discharged.
+This isolation ensures that a steam break accident downstream of the valves is isolated, and if upstream (in containment), only one steam generator is discharged.

 - Feedwater isolation.
 A high steam generator water level and SI actuation also trip the main feed pumps and the main turbine.

 - Emergency feedwater actuation.
-The primary function of the Emergency Feedwater System is to supply feedwater to the steam generators following accident or transient conditions when the main feedwater system is not available.
-The system thereby maintains the capability of the steam generators to remove plant stored heat and core decay heat by converting the emergency feedwater to steam which is then discharged to the condenser or to the atmosphere.
+The primary function of the Emergency Feedwater System is to supply feedwater to the steam generators following accidents or transient conditions when the main feedwater system is not available.
+The system thereby maintains the capability of the steam generators to remove plant stored heat and core decay heat by converting the emergency feedwater to steam which is then discharged to the condenser or the atmosphere.

 Emergency Core Cooling System – ECCS

-The ECCS usually consists of redundant high-pressure systems (e.g.3×100%) and redundant low-pressure systems (e.g.3×100%).
+The ECCS usually consists of redundant high-pressure systems (e.g.,3×100%) and redundant low-pressure systems (e.g.,3×100%).

 See also: Decay Heat Removal